Actively Enrolling Wet AMD Clinical Trials

 Excitingly, we are actively collaborating in the development of the next generation of treatment options.
 These include longer-lasting and even more effective molecules, as well as groundbreaking gene therapy that holds the potential to essentially cure some patients.

 Clinical trials offer hope during these transformative times.
 Below, we highlight some of the trials in which we participate and that are available to our patients.
-If you believe you, a friend, or a family member might be a suitable candidate, please don’t hesitate to reach out to our research team at [email protected].
+If you believe you, a friend, or a family member might be a suitable candidate, please don’t hesitate to reach out to our research team via our contact form.

 4-FRONT 1